-Coassociativity, \(\Theta\delta_P\circ\delta_{P} = \delta_{\Theta P}\circ\delta_P\), follows from commutativity of the diagram in Figure~\ref{fig:diagramassoc}.
 We need to show that the upper diamond commutes; by the universal property of the ends, this amounts to showing that it commutes when followed by \(\pi_M \circ \pi_N \circ \pi_K\).
-The lower pentagon is made of isomorphisms, and it commutes by the axioms of the monoidal actions (Remark~\ref{remark:axiomsmonoidal}).
-The two upper degenerated pentagons commute by definition of \(\delta\).
+The lower pentagon is made of isomorphisms, and it commutes by the axioms of the monoidal actions (\Cref{remark:axiomsmonoidal}).
+The two upper degenerate pentagons commute by definition of \(\delta\).
 The two trapezoids commute by functoriality of ends and naturality of the projections.

 Finally, the two outermost morphisms of the diagram correspond to two projections from \(\Theta P(A,B)\), namely \(\pi_{(M \otimes N) \otimes K}\) and \(\pi_{M \otimes (N \otimes K)}\).
 The wedge condition for the associator \(a_{M,N,K}\) makes the external diagram commute. \end{proof}